panigsan/eth-algolab/notes.md

 ## Week 7
 Linear programming.
 Check the constraints that I already have, they might be useful for other constraitns (absolute values)

+## Week 8
+Pay extremely attention with id of the edges and the face they belong to.
+!!!!!
+INT ARE VERY SMALL!
+SOLUTION MIGHT BE RIGHT BUT THERE MIGHT BE AN OVERFLOW !!!!!
+So if only very few cases are wrong, this might be the problem.
+In LP, when using `i*n + j` make sure that n is the right value to multiply and not m!
+When picking numeric_limits, make sure that you don't multiply this number otherwise there will be another overflow!
+If you take 1<<30, make sure it is big enough!